 How can I arrange for the college to send my student’s grades home to me?

-There is a form available on the Academic Records Office website for students to fill out giving permission for us to send their grades home at the end of every semester.
+When students arrive on campus for the fall semester, they will receive a "Student Consent Form" when they pick up their room key, on which they can request that grades be emailed home at the end of each semester.
+There is also a form available on the Academic Records Office Website for students to fill out giving permission for us to send their grades home at the end of every semester.

 How can my son/daughter check to make sure that he/she is on track for graduating on time?

 Students receive a degree audit sheet from the Academic Records office when they enter Houghton and again when they declare a major.
 These are to be used to keep track of graduation requirements.